By The Daily Item

-The Daily Item coverage area saw nine of the 10 players earn HAC-I honors.
+The Daily Item coverage area swept the HAC-I awards essentially, as nine of the 10 players were from the Valley.

 Berg stepped up and led the Ironmen this season after the graduation of all-state selection Andrew Andreychik, leading the team with 16.6 points per game and a team-high 381 points scored.
 Kozick averaged 12.7 this season.

 Senior Ernie Tyler was Shikellamy's lone first-team selection while his brother, junior C.J.
 Tyler, earned a second-team nod.